-Thanks to Disney’s Sleeping Beauty, it has been ingrained in us since a young age that beauty and sleep are intertwined.
+Thanks to Disney’s Sleeping Beauty, we've been taught and reminded that beauty and sleep are tightly intertwined.
 And it’s not just a fairy tale; science has proven time and again that while we sleep our body goes into repair mode, fixing damage caused during the day and ensuring we wake up looking refreshed and our beautiful best.

 Now, our bodies are pretty efficient, but with increasingly switched-on lives, it’s not a bad thing to give our skin a helping hand during those crucial nighttime hours.
-The key is to understand just what our bodies are up to while we’re in the land of nod—knowledge is power.
-We can then use that information to ensure our skincare routines before we sleep and our morning product choices upon waking are doing all they can to help bolster our skin’s renewal and repair system.
+The key is to understand just what our bodies are up to while we’re in dreamland.
+We can then use that information to ensure our skincare routines before we sleep and our morning product choices are doing all they can to help bolster our skin’s renewal and repair system.

 The Sleep Cycle